The foods we drink or eat can have a major impact on our health in ways we haven’t even thought about!

 Given their composition and the impact they have on blood sugar, carbohydrates can be classified as simple and complex.

-• Simple carbohydrates – (sugar, sweets, white flour, white rice) are those with a fast metabolism, those that provide immediate energy but also those that greatly increase blood sugar levels – THE BAD CARBS!
+• Simple carbs – (sugar, sweets, white flour, white rice) are those with a fast metabolism, those that provide immediate energy but also those that greatly increase blood sugar levels – THE BAD CARBS!

 These two types affect the way blood sugar rises differently and also affect the feeling of satiety differently.
 Insulin secretion can be triggered more slowly or faster, as can the way energy is stored in the body.